STAMP-project/dspot/README.md

   [--generate-new-test-class]
         Enable the creation of a new test class.

+  [--keep-original-test-methods]
+        If enabled, DSpot keeps original test methods of the amplified test class.

   [--use-maven-to-exe-test]
         If enabled, DSpot will use maven to execute the tests.